 There are 3 levels of Follows:

 You may recall that a user who Likes your Page is set to Follow it by default.
-But there are some users who are aware of their ability to unfollow a Page and have manually done so, which makes them completely invaluable to you; they don’t see your posts and have elected not to for whatever reason, so it’s probably not worth the effort to try reaching these people.
+But there are some users who are aware of their ability to unfollow a Page and have manually done so, which makes them pretty much useless to you; they don’t see your posts and have elected not to for whatever reason, so it’s probably not worth the effort to try reaching these people.

 On the flip side of Level 1, there are users who either want to continue following you or don’t realize they have the capability of unfollowing you.
 Regardless, these users are more valuable than those who unfollowed you because they’ll see your Page posts.
 Take advantage and try using some engaging content that may encourage them to upgrade their relationship with you to a Level 3.